ipfabric/docs/docs/IP_Fabric_API/serial_numbers.md

 IP Fabric uses the serial number field as a key in its tables for a device.
-In some cases, the same serial number may be required to be used for multiple elements (for example, clusters, stacks or virtualized platforms).
+In some cases, the same serial number may be required to be used for multiple elements (for example, clusters, stacks, or virtualized platforms).

-Thus, the serial number is manipulated by IP Fabric in some way - anything from a virtual context name to a simple `_1` might be added.
+Thus, the serial number is manipulated by IP Fabric in some way -- anything from a virtual context name to a simple `_1` might be added.

-This makes it potentially more difficult to match the serial number with other platforms outside IP Fabric.
+This potentially makes it more difficult to match the serial number with other platforms outside IP Fabric.

-To work around the issue, we did the following in version `3.7.0`:
+To work around the issue, we made the following changes in version `3.7.0`:

-- renamed the previous `Serial Number` column in the **Device Inventory** table (in **Inventory --> Devices**) to `Unique serial number` (including virtualization unique identifier such as context, VSYS, VDC etc.)
+- renamed the previous `Serial Number` column in the **Device Inventory** table (in **Inventory --> Devices**) to `Unique serial number` (including virtualization unique identifier such as context, VSYS, VDC, etc.)
 - introduced a new `Serial Number` column (containing real serial numbers as reported by devices themselves)